30-Year-Old Second Baseman – Seattle Mariners

 Gordon Beckham Contract Information:

-Signed a one-year, $2 million contract with the White Sox in January of 2015.
+Signed a minor-league contract with the Mariners in March 2017.

 To instantly reveal our fantasy analysis of every player – including Gordon Beckham – simply subscribe now.